tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (10 min)

-In this activity, students will learn what is the cloud, what are its pros and cons and why the cloud is important for FinTech professionals.
+In this activity, students will learn what the cloud is, what are its pros and cons, and why the cloud is essential for FinTech professionals.
 The students will also be introduced to AWS and the particular services that will be used in this Unit.
-This activity concludes presenting a short demo of the conversational interfaces that will be done in class.
+This activity concludes by presenting a short demo of the conversational interfaces that will be done in class.

-Welcome the class to Unit 13, explain to students that this is going to be a fun unit since they are going to learn how to deploy ML models in the cloud using AWS, and also, they will create conversational interfaces to implement bots that will be able to understand and response using natural language.
+Welcome the class to Unit 13, explain to students that this is going to be a fun unit since they are going to learn how to deploy ML models in the cloud using AWS.
+Also, they will create conversational interfaces to implement bots that will be able to understand and respond using natural language.

-Open the lesson slides, move to the "Welcome to the Cloud and Amazon Web Services" section and start talking about the cloud by asking to the students the following question.
+Open the lesson slides, move to the "Welcome to the Cloud and Amazon Web Services" section and start talking about the cloud by asking the students the following question.

 * What do you think the cloud is?